 FASoS employs a variety of exam formats, including closed books exams which usually take place in the MECC.
 Exceptionally, exams may take place in another location.
-The UM
+For an updated information on the location of exams, students are advised to consult their Time Table.